moderndatacompany/dataos.info/docs/resources/cluster/cluster_grammar.md

 ### **`scalingCrons`**

-**Description:** Poros can horizontally and/or vertically scale the cluster based on the provided schedules by specifying the cron, replicas, and/or resources.<br>
+**Description:** Poros can horizontally and/or vertically scale the Cluster based on the provided schedules by specifying the cron, replicas, and/or resources.<br>
 **Data Type:** object<br>
 **Requirement:** optional<br>
 **Default Value:** none<br>